RigelFernandes/RigelFernandes.github.io/_about/publications.md

   const bibtex =
 `@inproceedings{rocha2026analysis,
-  title={Analysis of a Regular Tetrahedral Array for Underwater {DOA} Estimation}, author={Passos Rocha, Rodrigo and Fernandes, Rigel P. and Apolinário Jr., José A. and Nunes de Moura Junior, Natanael}, booktitle={Proceedings of the XLIV Brazilian Symposium on Telecommunications and Signal Processing}, series={SBrT 2026}, year={2026},
+  title={Analysis of a Regular Tetrahedral Array for Underwater {DOA} Estimation}, author={Rocha, Rodrigo Passos and Fernandes, Rigel P. and Apolinário Jr., José A. and Junior, Natanael Nunes de Moura}, booktitle={Proceedings of the XLIV Brazilian Symposium on Telecommunications and Signal Processing}, series={SBrT 2026}, year={2026},